Reviews and Comments

 Most of this account is designated “followers‐only”, for the cosiness.

 • If you’d like a better sense of subjects and style before deciding whether to dip in, consider a bounce around the informal lit‐talk of BREYDON’s been reading.
-As well as there, book‐readin of the (long) 2022 appears on my pre‐huddle profile, @wrul@bookwyrm.social.
+As well as there, book‐readin of (the long) 2022 appears on my pre‐huddle profile, @wrul@bookwyrm.social.

 • If I’ve posted something that you would like to boost, reference elsewhere, or otherwise link to, just let me know, and I can set it to public for you.